brooklynrail/brooklynrail-platform/content/events/2020/08/tony-oursler-with-thyrza-nichols-goodeve.md

       compiling her collected writings titled, No Wound Ever Speaks for Itself:
       Writing, Art, Vulnerability, Conversation, Attitudewith a preface by Avital Ronell."
+poets:
+  - person: mei-mei-berssenbrugge
+    event_bio: Mei-mei Berssenbrugge is the author of 15 books of poetry.
+A Treatise on Stars and a new edition of her 1989 book, Empathy came out this year from New Directions.
+She lives in northern New Mexico and New York City.
 date: 2020-08-14 13:00:00 -0500
 end_date: 2020-08-14 14:00:00 -0500
 series: 108